 2018’s Annual Holiday Soiree announced!

-WELCOME ROSELIT BONE TO THE GET LOUD ROSTER!
+WELCOME ROSELIT BONE and FELIX ROSE TO THE GET LOUD ROSTER!

 Chief White Lightning track “Bleach Blond Heritage” off of his self-titled debut record out July 13, 2018 via El Camino Media premiered over at Truck Space today!
 Incredible graphics make this gem completely off the hook.
 We’re stoked to see some well deserved attention sprung on CWL.
 Check it here!
 Produced by Matt Drenik @ Get Loud Portland.

 Danny Dodge announces a string of live dates, including a LA residency every Tuesday in June 2018 @ Harvard and Stone.
 Get your bump and groove on.
 All shows are free.
 Check tour dates page for additional shows in Portland and Seattle.